Tapaswi846580/iArt/README.md

 3. Open CustomCameraApp.xcworkspace from the project
 4. Apply the following change

-Change the url in the line 233 to the url on which the backend web service is running on
+Change the url in the line 233 of PreviewController.swift file to the url on which the backend web service is running on

 Change
 ```swift